Tapes: Specialized Adhesives

 Double coated tapes that aid in tolerance control during installation or free form tapes that give you flexibility.

-Because tape applications vary so greatly, there is a wide variety of available solutions with drastically different scientific formulations and mechanical presentations optimized for different uses.
+Tape applications vary greatly, so there is a wide variety of tapes with drastically different scientific formulations and mechanical presentations optimized for different uses.
 Surface energy compatibility, temperature range, conformability, adhesive strength, peel strength, shear strength, push-out strength, reusability, permanent bonding, and environmental resistance are just a few variable factors available to customize tape performance.
 Add to that the infinite customization possibilities in how these tapes can be fabricated to fit your unique applications can make selecting and designing an optimal tape solution overwhelming.

 Adhesive tapes are built using a combination of three components: the adhesive, carrier material or backing material, and the release liner.
 Adhesive transfer tapes, single coated or single sided tape, and double coated or double-sided tape are the most common tapes used in precision converting.